Loading chat...

 -

-Transfers regulatory authority over crematories and reduction facilities (natural organic reduction/human composting) from the Office of Cemetery Oversight to the State Board of Morticians and Funeral Directors, effective October 1, 2026
+Transfers regulatory authority over crematories and reduction facilities from the Office of Cemetery Oversight to the State Board of Morticians and Funeral Directors, effective July 1, 2026

 -

-Renames the board to "State Board of Morticians, Funeral Directors, and Crematories" and reduces the Advisory Council on Cemetery Operations from 12 to 11 members by eliminating the crematory representative position
+Reduces the Advisory Council on Cemetery Operations from 12 to 11 members by removing the crematory representative position

 -